Swiss bank PostFinance to join U.S. tax deal

 A total of six banks have now come forward to say that they are participating in the scheme, brokered by the Swiss and U.S. governments in August to make amends for aiding tax evasion.

-The number of banks participating is important for another group of Swiss banks already under investigation in the United States, including Credit Suisse CSGN.VX and Julius Baer BAER.VX, whose cases have been frozen pending a solution for the wider Swiss banking sector.
+The number of banks participating is important for another group of Swiss banks already under investigation in the United States, including Credit Suisse and Julius Baer , whose cases have been frozen pending a solution for the wider Swiss banking sector.

 If the United States deems its deal with Switzerland a failure because too few banks come forward, it is likely to hold up settlements for the other banks.